GautamGupta/bb-legacy-plugins/bbpress-moderation-suite/trunk/readme.txt

 == Screenshots ==

 1. Can you spot what happened because there was a report?
+Don't worry, there's a setting to make this a bit less obtrusive.
 2. The Warning administration screen

 == Changelog ==

-* 0.1-alpha1
+* 0.1-alpha5
-	* First public release
+	* Report "obtrusive mode" made optional.
+(See [this post](http://bbpress.org/plugins/topic/bbpress-moderation-suite/#post-2845))
-* 0.1-alpha2
+	* Moderation Log added.
-	* Ban Plus added.
+* 0.1-alpha4
-	* Errors and messages look less weird.
+	* Warning **actually works** now.
-	* Links to administration panels for each sub-plugin added.
+	* Options are now cached, so each individual mod helper will not ask the database for its options multiple times per pageload.
 * 0.1-alpha3
 	* Warning added. ***Early version, lots of bugs***
 	* Report only uses one bb_options entry.
 The downside: You need to de- and re-activate this Moderation Helper, and it **will** forget your settings.
 	* A few "idiot checks" have been added.
 Don't worry if you trigger one.
 It doesn't *necessarily* mean you're an idiot.
-* 0.1-alpha4
+* 0.1-alpha2
-	* Warning **actually works** now.
+	* Ban Plus added.
-	* Options are now cached, so each individual mod helper will not ask the database for its options multiple times per pageload.
+	* Errors and messages look less weird.
-* 0.1-alpha5
+	* Links to administration panels for each sub-plugin added.
-	* Report "obtrusive mode" made optional.
-(See [this post](http://bbpress.org/plugins/topic/bbpress-moderation-suite/#post-2845))
+* 0.1-alpha1
-	* Moderation Log added.
+	* First public release